chughvinit/chughvinit.github.io/_posts/2018-07-18-Audio-Amps.md

 ---
 layout: post
-title: Intra-chip communication interphase developement
+title: Intra-chip communication interface developement
 categories:
 - blog
 ---

 This is my current area of focus, working as a Digital Design Engineer at **Texas Instruments India** since July'17.
 I have been working under mentoring of [Asif Farooqui](https://www.linkedin.com/in/asiffarooqui/) to execute the same.
-I have worked in my capacity towards development of 2 smart amplifier silicons.
+I have worked on [I2S IP](https://www.sparkfun.com/datasheets/BreakoutBoards/I2SBUS.pdf) and owned it for two successive generations in terms of specifications and design, which has resulted in development of 3 working smart amplifier silicons.

 I have been working in a team of 30 members for development of **Ultra Low-Noise Smart Audio-amplifiers**.
+My work not only involves development of digital modules for multi-device communication but also requires me to have a broad system level understranding for execution.
+I have been working towards development of Mixed-Signal chip which demands for me to constantly interact with Analog, Digital, Firmware and Back-end support teams.

-My work involves development of digital modules for Interchip communications on multiple connected devices, and audio communication with speakers.
-For execution of the same, I have worked extensively with design languages like VHDL, Verilog and Systemverilog.
-My work involves constantly learning and gain expertise by developing new skills as well as mastering new tools for better execution and it has given me a good exposure of tools like Matlab, Octave, SPYGLASS, Conformal Constraint Designer, Jasper Gold and Simvision simulation tools.
+I have worked extensively with design languages like VHDL, Verilog and Systemverilog.
+My work involves constantly learning and gain expertise by developing new skills as well as mastering new tools for better execution.
+It has given me a good exposure of tools like Matlab, Octave, SPYGLASS, Conformal Constraint Designer, Jasper Gold and Simvision simulation tools.
+I have also gained experience on Static Timing Analysis and Timing closure of digital IP's.

 <!--
 Tattooed roof party *vinyl* freegan single-origin coffee wayfarers tousled, umami yr